polyaxon/polyaxon/docs/templates/customization/customize_outputs_and_data.md

 The outputs volume will be accessible to you as a string `path_to_outputs_for_experiment`, exported as an env variable `POLYAXON_RUN_OUTPUTS_PATH`.

-You can use as well our `helper` library `polyaxon-helper` to extract this value for you automatically.
+You can use as well our `helper` library `polyaxon-helper` to get access to this env variable automatically.

 If on the other hand, you wish to mount a particular volume, you then need to provide this information in the polyaxonfile, e.g.